Closed three-dimensional Alexandrov spaces with isometric circle actions: Abstract

 \section{Abstract}

-We obtain a topological and weakly equivariant classification of closed three-dimensional Alexandrov spaces with an effective isometric circle action.
-As an application of the classification we prove a version of the Borel conjecture for closed three-dimensional Alexandrov spaces with circle symmetry.
+We obtain a topological and weakly equivariant classification of closed three-dimensional Alexandrov spaces with an effective, isometric circle action.
+This generalizes the topological and equivariant classifications of Raymond \cite{R} and Orlik and Raymond \cite{OR} of closed three-dimensional manifolds admitting an effective circle action.
+As an application, we prove a version of the Borel conjecture for closed three-dimensional Alexandrov spaces with circle symmetry.